schuyler/autobus/README.md

 in a single thread by default.
 If you want your event handlers and scheduled functions to be non-blocking, you should consider defining them `async` and having them `await` as appropriate.

+### Caveats on event definition

+Currently, you don't _have_ to use `autobus.Event` as the base class for your events -- in principle, any simple class will work, so long as you can call `dict(obj)` and get back a dict that you can pass as keyword args to the constructor.
+But this may change in the future.

+Two other small caveats apply:

+- Events are routed by their Python class name, which means that all of your event classes must be uniquely named in order to be routed correctly.
+- Autobus adds a _type_ key to the return value from `dict(event)` before serializing the result, so that the event can be identified on the other end.
+  (You aren't using `type` as the name of a class instance property in Python, are you?)

 ## Testing